HimanshuBarak/Bookify/README.md

 In general, we follow the "fork-and-pull" Git workflow.

-1.Fork the repo on GitHub
+1. Fork the repo on GitHub

-2.Clone the project to your own machine
+2. Clone the project to your own machine

-3.Commit changes to your own branch
+3. Commit changes to your own branch

-4.Push your work back up to your fork
+4. Push your work back up to your fork

-5.Submit a Pull request so that we can review your changes
+5. Submit a Pull request so that we can review your changes